Introduction to Java Swing Button

 - JButton(): Creates and instantiates a button having no set text or icon.

-- JButton(Event e): Creates and instantiates a button with the event supplied and properties are also taken from action supplied.
+- JButton(Event e): Create and instantiate a button with the supplied event and properties from the provided action.

 - JButton(String s): Creates and instantiates a button with text with string s as provided.